The OIC’s Political Warfare

 U.S. Capitol Visitor Center – Room HVC 201

-Katharine C. Gorka is the Executive Director of The Westminster Institute.
+Katharine C. Gorka was the Executive Director of The Westminster Institute.
 Katharine spent nearly two decades working in Central Europe.
 She was the regional head of the USAID-funded Democracy Network program, run by the National Forum Foundation, covering the countries of Central Europe and the Balkans.
 Katharine later co-founded with her husband, Dr. Sebastian Gorka, the Institute for Transitional Democracy and International Security (ITDIS), which focused on issues of economic reform and the problems associated with former communists and secret police in post-communist democracies.
-In her current position as head of the Westminster Institute, Katharine is responsible for helping to define the threat posed by Islamic terrorism and subversion in the United States.
+In her former position as head of the Westminster Institute, Katharine was responsible for helping to define the threat posed by Islamic terrorism and subversion in the United States.
 She works closely with US government agencies, law enforcement and the intelligence community.
 Most recently she authored “Sharia Finance and the U.S.Constitution,” and she is co-editor of the volume, Fighting the Ideological War: Winning Strategies from Communism to Islamism.

-Gorka: Well we didn’t plan it this way but we’ve heard a lot about the Muslim Brotherhood so far and I’m glad we have because I feel like it’s been kind of a taboo topic.
+Well, we didn’t plan it this way but we’ve heard a lot about the Muslim Brotherhood so far and I’m glad we have because I feel like it’s been kind of a taboo topic.
 I want to focus a little bit on a different topic which I think we talk much less about unfortunately and that’s the OIC, the Organization of Islamic Cooperation.
 Very few people focus on this topic.
 I can think of only one, Deborah Weiss, who’s here and I really commend her for tracking them as doggedly as she does and I think it’s a tremendous service to the rest of us but I think it’s something we all need to pay more attention to.
 We did a lot of work on the issue of the changes to counterterrorism training that were initiated back in the fall of 2011 [which] probably impacted a number of you directly and really looking at why those changes were brought about.
 And what’s interesting is we traced them back to the OIC and I’ll try and draw that line for you today.
 I think the OIC is important to look at for a wide number of reasons.
 They’ve got their hands in a lot of different issues.
 I’m only focusing on one narrow slice but in a sense it’s the slice that impacts us the most directly because it is the counterrorism law enforcement component.

 I want to talk about the OIC by way of talking about the concept of centers of gravity.
 I think for those of who were concerned about the Islamist threat, the question of what is the center of gravity is one of the most challenging questions, one of the most difficult questions.
 Who actually is the enemy today?
 Who is it that threatens the security of the United States and what’s the nature of the threat?
 Is it violence?
 Is it subversion?
 Is it Al Qaeda and the threat of terrorism?
 Iran?
 Nuclear weapons? …or the Muslim Brotherhood, which is both threatening regional stability in the Middle East and aspires to make the United States a Muslim nation?
 In fact, probably all these answers are correct.
 I think all of these are a source of threat.
 We are not threatened today by one distinct enemy whose center of gravity has a street address and a military hierarchy that we can name and locate.
 This makes the issue of identifying this enemy’s center of gravity very difficult.
 Why does it even matter?
 Why is it important to know the center of gravity?
 To identify the center of gravity is really critical to victory in any conflict.
 You have to know the enemy’s source of strength.
 While each of the different services defines center of gravity slightly differently, the doctrine for joint operations wrote a definition that tries to cover all the bases.
 Centers of gravity are the characteristics, capabilities or locations from which a military force derives its freedom of action, physical strength, or will to fight.
 I think it’s hard to grasp actually.
 It’s a big definition.
 I like the simpler version which is this question: Is there one thing that the enemy must have to continue operations?
 What is the one thing that the Islamist fighter needs?
 I would say that one thing is belief.
 The belief that they are fighting for Allah or as was quoted earlier – the belief that there was justice in their cause.
 The fact that we do not allow ourselves to talk about belief means we have critically handicapped ourselves and in fact it means we cannot talk about the enemy’s center of gravity.
 S. K. Malik, who my husband Sebastian loves to quote, wrote the very important book The Qur’anic Concept of Power.
 He wrote, “the center of gravity in war is the human heart, man’s soul, spirit and faith.”
 And then he wrote, “The Qur’anic military strategy thus enjoins us to prepare ourselves for war to the utmost in order to strike terror in the hearts of the enemies.”
 If you were schooled on Clausewitz, as most of our strategists are, you will be challenged to understand this concept of center of gravity.
 And then on top of that if you’re told you cannot talk about religion even when it’s the only thing the enemy will talk about, you are running blind.
 And I would argue that that is what we are doing now.
 We are running blind.
 Even if many people individually have come to understand the nature of the enemy, and have worked to educate themselves about it, which they have and many of you are those people, officially you are not allowed to discuss what you know so the end effect is the same.